Hippocratic Utility and Status Quo Bias: A Decision Criterion

 Suppose that the decision maker maximizes expected utility: $\max_{d\in \{0, 1\}} \bE_P \ u(d, y^0, y^1),$ where $\bE_P$ is the expectation under probability $P$ and $u:D\times Y\times Y\to \bR$ is the utility function that depends on the decision $d\in D$ and the vector potential outcomes $y\in Y\times Y$.\footnote{Or equivalently, as is often done in statistics, minimizes the loss function $\ell=-u$.}

 Crucially, utility depends on the whole vector of potential outcomes $(y^0, y^1)$.
 Such utility functions have recently been proposed in the medical decision making literature \citep{ben2024policy,christy2024starting}.
-Motivated by the Hippocratic Oath ``first, do no harm,'' the literature proposes what I will call the Hippocratic utility function, where the utility difference between $d=1$ and $d=0$ is given by:
+Motivated by the Hippocratic Oath ``first, do no harm,'' they propose what I will call the \emph{Hippocratic utility function}, where the utility difference between $d=1$ and $d=0$ is given by:

-where $\lambda>1$.
-That is, the loss of a life caused by the new drug is weighted more heavily than the loss of a life caused by the old drug.
-The parameter $\lambda>1$ measures the degree of the asymmetry in the utility function.
-Formally this is similar to loss aversion of \cite{KT79}, except they were using this formalism to provide a descriptive theory of behavior, whereas we are now in the normative realm.
-Many scholars have a deep conviction that this is the normatively correct utility function.
-The purpose of this note is not to try to change their deep conviction, but to point out that the scope of applications of such utility functions may be very limited.